skylarr1227/workchat/README.md

 The server can automatically pull the latest code when changes are pushed to the repository.
 Set the `GITHUB_WEBHOOK_SECRET` environment variable and create a GitHub webhook that sends **push** events to `/git-webhook` on your deployed server.
-When a valid webhook is received, the server executes `git pull` to update the codebase.
+When a valid webhook is received, the server executes `git pull` followed by `npm install` to update dependencies, then restarts itself so the new code is immediately active.